 An Air Hostess or flight attendant or cabin crew is typically a member of an aircrew employed by airlines primarily to ensure the comfort and safety of passengers aboard airline flights, commercial flights, business jet craft, or military aircraft.
-In order to understand how to become an Air Hostess, it is essential to familiarise yourself with their responsibilities during a flight.
+To understand how to become an Air Hostess, it is essential to familiarise yourself with their responsibilities during a flight.
 If you are exploring a career in aviation, then you have come to the right place.
 Here is a complete guide on pursuing your career as an Air Hostess, training institutes and courses, fees, salary, requirements, qualifications to become an Air Hostess, and more.